lagleki/livla/i/README.md

 Libraries under lib/ have their own license, as does the data in the data/ directory.

-sutsis itself is released under the MIT license.
+	la sutysisku itself is released under the MIT license.

-### Hacking

-sutsis uses appengine as a static file server – all the uptime and speed of a CDN for free, plus configurable routes and a local server!
-To start it up, download the app engine sdk, then just do

-    $ dev_appserver.py ./app.yaml

 ##### Scary Warning: App Cache